vlollier/mzLabelEditor/README.md

 # mzLabelEditor
 A tool to add labels on mass spectrum peaks and store together metadata and annotations in a formatted text file.
-Labels are manually set or get from a model spectrum (theoretical or reference).
+Labels are manually set or can be got from a model spectrum (theoretical or reference).

 ## Requirement